What is an Environmental Search?

 The worst case scenario is your mortgage lender declines to proceed any further with the application on the basis that the risk to the property value is simply too high, bringing an end to the purchase.
 Alternatively, rather than declining completely, the lender may see the risks as high enough to decrease the amount of the loan originally agreed.

-On a positive note, this could actually give you the opportunity to renegotiate the sale price with the seller, armed with the evidence produced from the search results.
+On a positive note, this could allow you to renegotiate the sale price with the seller, armed with the evidence produced from the search results.

 How does it differ from other conveyancing searches?